-In this Cloud Security Masterclass session, we’re going to dig into how security is different for serverless cloud infrastructure environments and what hasn’t changed.
-Fugue itself is an at-scale “serverless” SaaS product built on AWS, and Josh Stella (co-founder and CTO) is bringing Curtis Myzie (VP of Engineering) and Wayne Crissman (Director of Security) to walk through what it takes to keep data and applications secure in a serverless environment.
+In this Cloud Security Masterclass session, we dig into how security is different for serverless cloud infrastructure environments —and what hasn’t changed.
+Fugue itself is an at-scale “serverless” SaaS product built on AWS, and Josh Stella (co-founder and CTO) is joined by Curtis Myzie (VP of Engineering) and Wayne Crissman (Director of Security) to walk through what it takes to keep data and applications secure in a serverless environment.

 This session will cover:

 - How going serverless “shifts” the Shared Responsibility Model

 - The serverless attack surface — what’s changed and what stays the same